varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   }

-To mark a backend as unhealthy after number of items have been added to it's saintmode list .saintmode_threshold can be set to the maximum list size.
-Setting a value of 0 disables saintmode checking entirely for that backend.
+To mark a backend as unhealthy after number of items have been added to its saintmode list ``.saintmode_threshold`` can be set to the maximum list size.
+Setting a value of 0 disables saint mode checking entirely for that backend.
 The value in the backend declaration overrides the parameter.